Bass fishing: Rise of modern bass fishing

 Fishermen, conservation groups, and governmental wildlife departments have introduced black bass of various species across the world for the sport of fishing.
-Outside North America, Japan and South Africa have active programs.
+Outside of North America, Japan and South Africa have active programs.

 Bass fishing as a sport was helped along by the chase for the standing world record which has held for over 75 years.
 Though surrounded by controversy it is widely accepted that in 1932 a 22-pound 4 ounce bass was caught by George Perry in Montgomery Lake, Georgia.
 It is one of the longest standing records in the sport of fishing.
-This record was tied on July 2, 2009 when Aichi Japan resident Manabu Kurita caught a 22-pound 4 ounce largemouth bass in Lake Biwa.
+This record was tied on July 2, 2009 when Manabu Kurita of Aichi, Japan caught a 22-pound 5 ounce largemouth bass in Lake Biwa.